 Scalability means being able to adjust to changes in the input volume.
 For a lot of educational institutions, their conventional storage local computer network usually has a fixed capacity that can not stretch.

 Therefore, as data increases rapidly in volume, they may struggle to manage the resources.
-Meanwhile, cloud storage providers, with their highly innovative infrastructure, can achieve scalability.
+Meanwhile, cloud storage, with its highly innovative infrastructure, can achieve scalability.

-They can also easily expand storing capacity by, for example, moving data to larger virtual machines or adding extra units to the system.
-Consequently, as the institution grows, cloud storage will continuously adapt to its changing needs and advancements.
+It can also easily expand storing capacity by, for example, moving data to larger virtual machines or adding extra units to the system.
+Consequently, as the institution grows, the storage will continuously adapt to its changing needs and advancements.

 Cloud storage is highly accessible and facilitates collaborations.

-Cloud storage assists education stakeholders by promoting ease of access to content and enabling collaborative completion of tasks.
+The technology assists educational stakeholders by promoting ease of access to content and enabling collaborative completion of tasks.

 Its services establish a shared, centralized platform that users can access anytime from any device.
 Students can easily manage terabytes’ worth of course materials or assignments.
 Meanwhile, teachers can record academic performances or access a student’s profile.